AhmedCommando/docker-nginx-mongo-node-tsoa-swagger/README.md

-# Rest api built with typescript, express, webpack, pm2, winston logger, docker with nging proxy and mongoDb
+# Rest api built with typescript, express, webpack, pm2, winston logger, tsoa, swagger, docker with nging proxy and mongoDb

 ## install
 clone the repo and run this commands (feel free to use npm)